sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 The Abstraction Reasoning Corpus for Artificial General Intelligence (ARC-AGI) is a collection of complex puzzles for which even advanced Large Language Models (LLMs) struggle to solve.
 The task is to construct an output "grid" or colors given an input "grid", following several demonstrations of input-output pairs.

 While the ARC-AGI benchmark tests a wide range of intelligence capabilities, there are a few interesting ones with permutation symmetry that can seemingly be solved by a permutation symmetric NN trained only on the ~3 given demonstrations.
-Here are 3 of them.
+Here are a few of them.

 <div class="row mt-3">